 Caitlin Moscatello is an award-winning freelance writer and journalist covering gender issues.

 These days, she's working on a book about women running for office for the first time in 2018, to be published by Dutton Books, an imprint of Penguin Random House, in 2019.
 Her writing has appeared in print and/or online versions of New York Magazine's The Cut, GQ, Elle, Cosmopolitan, Glamour, Refinery29, Conde Nast Traveler, Salon, Slate, and TIME, among other outlets, and has been nationally syndicated.
-This year, she was nominated for a National Magazine Award, and in 2016, she was the recipient of a Front Page Award.
+Last year, she was nominated for a National Magazine Award, and in 2016, she was the recipient of a Front Page Award.
 In 2015, she was selected as a United Nations press fellow, reporting on women's health issues.

 A former magazine editor, Caitlin also does editorial consulting, and has held interim Executive Editor and Editorial Director positions at some of the largest media companies in the world, elevating online storytelling, expanding writer networks, and strategizing content across platforms.
 She's the founder of REPRO, a newsletter about reproductive rights restrictions at the state and federal levels.
 Caitlin has a B.S. from Boston University and a Master's in journalism from Columbia University, and lives in Manhattan with her husband and their dog.